-Hughesville is a decidedly white-collar town, with fully 93.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hughesville is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hughesville who work in sales jobs (15.75%), office and administrative support (14.02%), and management occupations (13.74%).
+Hughesville is a decidedly white-collar town, with fully 92.11% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hughesville is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Hughesville who work in management occupations (18.50%), office and administrative support (13.24%), and law enforcement and fire fighting (8.67%).

 Also of interest is that Hughesville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.17% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.80% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hughesville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hughesville has few renters and college students.
 But the biggest reason it is quieter in Hughesville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hughesville may be for you.

-Hughesville is a very ethnically-diverse town.
+Hughesville is an extremely ethnically-diverse town.
 The people who call Hughesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hughesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hughesville include English, Italian, Irish, and Scottish.
+Important ancestries of people in Hughesville include English, Scottish, Irish, and Lebanese.

 The most common language spoken in Hughesville is English.
 Other important languages spoken here include German and Chinese.